Spain debt costs ease on Moody's, aid hopes

 "Dealers willing to close their shorts and hope of some relevant decision on the future of Spain in the coming weeks have been supportive factors at today's auction."

-The Spanish government has said it is still examining the details of the aid plan and ECB intervention, with Prime Minister Mariano Rajoy keen to avoid adding strict conditions to an unpopular austerity plan.

-Spain's business leaders have also been putting pressure on the government to move quickly in the hope the ECB plan will reopen access to international debt markets, with Bankinter Chief Executive Maria Dolores adding to those calls on Thursday.

-European leaders gather in Brussels on Thursday to try to bridge deep differences over plans for a banking union but no substantial decisions on that or other euro zone issues are expected.
+European leaders gather in Brussels on Thursday to try to bridge deep differences over plans for a banking union but no substantial decisions are expected.

 (Additional reporting by London Debt desk and Tracy Rucinski; editing by Anna Willard)